This New Agency Bangs Out the Creative Process in Two Weeks

 Harrington said Fortnight offered "big agency experience in a short period of time."

 Yasso's end-of-week advertising hack lasted about 12 hours, he said, and after one idea was settled on, the agency spent the next week honing in on the campaign idea.
-Fortnight is also handling out-of-home, radio and digital media buying for Yasso's upcoming campaign, and the brand plans on adding an experiential element and doing some third party activations with the likes of Pandora.
+Fortnight is also handling digital creative and out-of-home and radio media planning and buying on Yasso's upcoming campaign.
+The brand plans on adding an experiential element and doing some third party activations with the likes of Pandora.
+AMP is working on digital media planning and buying.

 Even though Fortnight's work is finished on the campaign, which will start later this summer, Harrington said he has hired them for a few more projects.

-Note: CORRECTION: An earlier version of this article said Fortnight is handling media buying for out-of-home, radio and digital on Yasso's new campaign.
-It is handling media planning and buying for out-of-home and radio on the campaign, plus creative services in digital.
-But AMP is handling the media planning and buying for digital.